JxstFxsion/table-row-project/README.md

 ## 💡 Sources

 - All HTML, CSS, and JavaScript were written by me.
-- Guidance and clarification were received through educational support conversations (e.g., ChatGPT).
+- Guidance and clarification were received through educational support conversations (e.g., ChatGPT and Google).
 - No external libraries or starter code were used.

 ## 👤 Author